 - Fungi cells like saccharomyces cerevisiae.

-This transfer of the recombinant vector (i.e. vector + Desired gene) is done such that the entire recombinant vector gets incorporated into the host cell genome.
-This is done by methods like
+This transfer of the recombinant vector (i.e., vector + Desired gene) is done to incorporate the entire recombinant vector into the host cell genome.

-Transformation
+1. Transformation

-This is homologous gene recombination into bacteria.
-The gene is passed into the cell.
+- The gene is passed into the cell.
 For this, we use two methods

-By use of CaCl2
+By use of Calcium Chloride (CaCl2)

-Then rDNA is added and the temperature is suddenly raised to 42°C for a short time to generate heat shock.
-The loaded vector enters the cell through cell wall pores and gets incorporated into the genome of the host.
+- Then rDNA is added, and the temperature is suddenly raised to 42°C for a short time to generate heat shock.

-This method is not suitable for heat-sensitive bacteria.
+⚠This method is not suitable for heat-sensitive bacteria.

 By use of lysosomal enzymes

-By Transduction
+2. By Transduction

-Here the desired gene is loaded into cosmid and inserted into an empty capsule of the virus.
-The transformed virus is introduced into a beaker of E. coli.
-This virus enters into E. coli by transduction methods leading to the incorporation of rDNA into the E.coli genome.
+- The introduced virus enters into E. coli by transduction method, leading to the incorporation of rDNA into the E.coli genome.

-Conjugation
+3. Conjugation

-Other methods include the use of liposomes, particle bombardment, etc.
+- Other methods include the use of liposomes, particle bombardment, etc.

 4. Multiplication, Identification & isolation of transgenic cells

-Once the transfer of genes is done, the cells are allowed to multiply profusely.
+- Once the transfer of genes is done, the cells are allowed to multiply profusely.

-Then they are identified and isolated from culture media.
+- After multiplication, they are identified and isolated from culture media.

-For this isolation, a few methods are followed like
+For this isolation, a few methods are followed, like

 Antibiotic sensitivity technique

-A cylindrical vessel with a flat bottom with a muslin cloth wound is pressed over those colonies.
-E colonies get fixed to the cloth which is again touched to the surface of fresh media.
-Thus the bacteria with r-DNA are isolated.
+- Thus, the bacteria with r-DNA are isolated.
 These are grown in culture media in the presence of the promoter genes to get the desired product.

-The above method is not suitable for yeast and virus.
-So other immunological techniques like nucleic acid hybridization, and polymer chain reaction are used.
+So, other immunological techniques like nucleic acid hybridization and polymer chain reaction are used.

 Direct phenotypic identification

-5. Expression of the desired gene inside the host cell:
+5. Expression of the desired gene inside the host cell

-However, the host cell may not express the rDNA and synthesize the desired product.
-Because the host cell doesn’t require the product for itself.
+- However, despite sufficient nutrition, the recombinant cell may not express the rDNA or synthesize the desired product.

 Also, the product obtained has compatibility problems with the human body as it was from another source.